bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/01-Arrow-Functions/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can you shorten the arrow function syntax even further with implicit return statements?
+* How can you shorten the arrow function syntax even further by using implicit return statements?

 Use [Google](https://www.google.com) or another search engine to research this.